This story was updated on Oct. 17, 2014.

 One interesting fact in the minimum-wage debate is that many states already pay more than the federal minimum wage.
 Let's look at the six states that pay the highest minimum wage, according to figures as of the beginning of 2013 from the Department of Labor and more recent updates from various legislative sources.

-In Vermont, minimum-wage workers receive $8.60 an hour, with amounts rising for inflation each year.
-Tipped employees, however, take a big haircut, with minimums as low as $4.10 applying to occupations where tips are paid.
-Vermont's unemployment rate recently fell to 4%, the lowest since before the 2008 recession, which wage-increase proponents argue is evidence against the idea that high minimum wages automatically mean higher unemployment.
+In Vermont, minimum-wage workers receive $8.73 an hour, with amounts rising for inflation each year.
+Tipped employees, however, take a big haircut, with minimums as low as $4.23 applying to occupations where tips are paid.
+Vermont's unemployment rate hit a low of 3.3% earlier this year, the lowest in nearly a decade, which wage-increase proponents argue is evidence against the idea that high minimum wages automatically mean higher unemployment.

-In Oregon, the minimum wage is $8.95 an hour, with wages having increased along with the rate of inflation for a decade.
-Oregon's high minimum wage was specifically cited in testimony before Congress recently, as a National Restaurant Association representative noted that the average number of workers per restaurant in the state has decreased steadily since the minimum wage started rising at a faster rate than the federal minimum wage.
+In Oregon, the minimum wage is $9.10 an hour, with wages having increased along with the rate of inflation for a decade.
+Oregon's high minimum wage was specifically cited in testimony before Congress last year, as a National Restaurant Association representative noted that the average number of workers per restaurant in the state has decreased steadily since the minimum wage started rising at a faster rate than the federal minimum wage.

 What the minimum wage means for investors

-With the House of Representatives having rejected in March a Democratic push to raise the minimum wage to $10.10, the idea of a higher minimum wage is likely to be on hold for the foreseeable future.
-Meanwhile, these states will act as case studies to give evidence of the impact of higher wages on state economies.
+With Congress facing elections, the idea of a higher minimum wage is likely to be on hold until next year at the earliest.
+Meanwhile, these states will provide some evidence of the impact of higher wages on state economies.

 How to get a bigger minimum income in retirement